What Is the Fireline Method?

 3. Systems Optimization

-4. Implementation & Rollout
+4. Implementation and Rollout

-5. Scale & Sustain
+5. Scale and Sustain

 -